Menu

 Los Angeles Family Law Attorneys

 The law firm of Wilkinson and Finkbeiner opened in 2005 and we have practiced exclusively family law since that time.
-Our attorneys are skilled negotiators, litigators and think outside-the-box to position our clients for success in their family law and divorce matter.
-We have offices in Los Angeles, San Diego, Irvine, Temecula & Corona.
+Our attorneys are skilled negotiators, litigators and creative problem solvers to position our clients for success in their family law and divorce matter.
+We have offices in Los Angeles, San Diego, and Irvine.

 Types Of Divorce In Los Angeles

-There are several ways to obtain a divorce, also called dissolution, in Los Angeles.
+There are several ways to obtain a divorce, also called Dissolution of Marriage, in Los Angeles.
 There is a “summary dissolution” procedure in which parties married for 5 years or less can obtain a divorce, so long as they do not have real property, children, and they meet certain other criteria.
-There is an “uncontested” dissolution action, wherein the parties reach an agreement before a divorce case is filed and they execute a “Marital Separation Agreement” or similar stipulation before filing.
-Finally, if parties do not have an agreement before either party files for divorce, the filing party files a Petition for Dissolution of Marriage and the other party is “served” with the paperwork.
+There are default cases where the responding party does not file a response to the Petition for Dissolution of Marriage.
+There is an “uncontested” dissolution action, wherein the parties reach an agreement, and they execute a “Marital Settlement Agreement” or similar stipulation to resolve all issues in their case.
+And there are contested actions where the court makes orders at trial on all disputed issues.

-In every case, we strive to reach a favorable conclusion based on our client’s goals.
-We honestly try to do that in the most economically manner possible.
+In every case, we strive to reach a favorable conclusion based on our client’s goals and do so in the most economically manner possible.
 Click here for our divorce guide.

 Legal Separation In Los Angeles

-You do have to file any documents to be “separated” in California, although it might be advisable.
-There is a term called “date of separation” that is used in Los Angeles divorce cases, which means that spouses are treated as separated once they intend to live forever apart and do something to evidence that intent (i.e. move out).
-Spouses are entitled to file a “Legal Separation” petition if they would like the Los Angeles Family Court to enter spousal support (alimony) orders, child custody orders, divide property, and so forth, but the parties do not want to divorce.
-These cases are rare.
+You do not have to file any documents to be “separated” in California, although it might be advisable.
+There is a term called “date of separation” that is used in Los Angeles divorce cases, which means that spouses are treated as separated once they intend to live forever apart and evidence that intent.
+Spouses are entitled to file a “Legal Separation” petition if they do not want to a divorce but would like the Los Angeles Family Court to enter spousal support (alimony) orders, child custody orders, divide property, and so forth.

 Mediation In Los Angeles Divorce Cases

-Our family law attorneys have significant experience in mediating all kinds of family law cases.
-Mediation is a valuable tool to help resolve a family law matter without the need for long and drawn out litigation.
-Our attorneys can provide valuable information to help keep litigation costs significantly down.
-We have helped many spouses resolve their case, even though the parties may not get along at all.
-To learn more information about mediation in Los Angeles, click here.
+Our family law attorneys have significant experience in mediating family law cases and providing consulting services for parties involved in family law mediation with an outside mediator.
+Mediation is a valuable tool to help resolve a family law matter without the need for long and drawn-out litigation.
+We have helped many spouses resolve their case through mediation, even when the parties may not get along.

 Our Los Angeles family law attorneys and support staff are committed to our clients and their needs.